House of Representatives Democratic Primary

 Absentee Voting by Mail

 Apply to vote absentee by mail online or call your voter registrar to request a form by mail, fax, or email.
 Paper forms can be returned to your local Registrar (see below for locations).
-Your request for an absentee ballot by mail is must be received by your registrar’s office by 5 pm on Friday, April 10 for this Special Election.
+Your request for an absentee ballot by mail is must be received by your registrar’s office by 5 pm on Friday, July 24.

 When you receive your ballot, carefully follow the instructions to vote it.
 You must sign the inner envelope.